pact-foundation/karma-pact/README.md

 };
 ```

-The `pact` option can be configured using a single object to spin up a single service, or can be passed an array of objects which will spin up multiple pact services.
+The `pact` option can be configured using a single object to spin up a single service, or can be passed an array of objects which will spin up multiple pact services, representing each of your various provider services.

 Please be sure not to have
 the same port number between options as they will conflict with each other.
-All options are optional and are passed directly into [Pact Node](https://github
+All options are passed directly into [Pact Node](https://github
-.com/pact-foundation/pact-node#create-pact-mock-server), which has the full list of available options, but it would be recommended to specify the port number at the least to prevent confusion.
+.com/pact-foundation/pact-node#create-pact-mock-server), which has the full list of available options.

+It is recommended, however, to specify the port number, consumer and provider at a minimum to prevent common issues.

 ## Examples